TerriaJS/terriajs/doc/customizing/initialization-files.md

-## Catalog (init) files

-A catalog in Terria is defined in one or more catalog files (also known as "init files").
+A catalog in TerriaJS is defined in one or more "initialization files" (or init files).
 Each is a [JSON file](https://en.wikipedia.org/wiki/JSON) with this basic structure:

 ```
 {